-The TWP decides if the draft is ready for submission to the Technical Committee (step 6) for adoption, or whether it should be revised and re-presented at a subsequent session of the TWP (step 4).
+The TWP decides if the draft is ready for submission to the Technical Committee (Step 6) for adoption, or whether it should be revised and re-presented at a subsequent session of the TWP (Step 4).

-2.2.5.2 Draft Test Guidelines developed jointly by more than one Technical Working Party from the other TWPs will be reported to the leading expert(s).
-The leading expert(s), in consultation with the other interested experts will then develop a revised draft for submission to all interested TWPs.
+2.2.5.2 Draft Test Guidelines developed jointly by more than one Technical Working Party

+Where more than one TWP is involved in drafting particular Test Guidelines, the leading TWP is the one from which the leading expert derives.
+The leading TWP will decide at what stage to send it to the other interested TWPs for comment.
+The comments from the other TWPs will be reported to the leading expert.
+The leading expert, in consultation with the other interested experts will then develop a revised draft for submission to all interested TWPs.
 Only when all interested TWPs have agreed will the draft be submitted to the Technical Committee.